EMERGING MARKETS-Chilean peso set for best month ever; Brazil's real slips

 "If this trend continues, the drag from cautious household behavior may fade more quickly in Chile than elsewhere in the region."

-Commodity-linked currencies in Latin America have risen in recent months due to a pick-up in demand in China, which is the region's biggest importer of agricultural products and metals.

-The MSCI's index for Latin American currencies .MILA00000CUS rose 5.2% in July, set for its biggest monthly gain in 2020 after the dollar =USD tracked its worst month in a decade, on doubts over a U.S. economic rebound as the country struggles to contain its coronavirus outbreak.
+MSCI's index for Latin American currencies .MILA00000CUS rose 5% in July, set for its biggest monthly gain in 2020 after the dollar =USD tracked its worst month in a decade, on doubts over a U.S. economic rebound as the country struggles to contain its coronavirus outbreak.
 FRX/

-Emerging market currencies have also seen buying in July on a weakening U.S. dollar and excess liquidity stemming from stimulus packages in developed markets.
+Colombia's peso COP= dropped after the central bank cut Colombia's interest rate by 25% as expected, and now expects gross domestic product to contract between 6% and 10% this year, worse than a previous range of 2% to 7%.

+The currency lagged its regional peers in July, hit by a worsening outlook for oil prices tied to a decline in demand from the United States.
+O/R

-Brazil's real BRBY fell more than 1% after the country's national debt rose to a record 85.5% of gross domestic product and the public sector registered a record $36.5 billion primary deficit in June.
+Brazil's real BRBY fell 1% after the country's national debt rose to a record 85.5% of gross domestic product and the public sector registered a record $36.5 billion primary deficit in June.

-The currency of Latin America's biggest economy was still set for a monthly gain of nearly 5%, with investors keeping a close eye around developments on a new tax reform.
+Latin America's biggest economy's currency was still set for a monthly gain of nearly 5%, with investors keeping a close eye around developments on a new tax reform.

 Economy ministry estimates say the creation of a new value-added tax in Brazil by combining two federal taxes paid by companies could generate up to 373,000 jobs.